Professor Christos Toumpanakis

 Consultant In Gastroenterology & Neuroendocrine Tumours

-He is also an Honorary Associate Professor at University College of London and has been awarded “Top-Teacher of the Year” in 2007, 2009, 2013, 2014, 2015 and 2016.
-He graduated from Medical School-University of Athens, Greece, in 1994, obtaining his Specialty Title in Gastroenterology & Hepatology in 2004, along with his PhD from University of Athens in 2007.
+He is a professor at the medical school of University College London and has been awarded ‘top-teacher of the year’ in 2007, 2009, 2013, 2014, 2015 and 2016.
+He graduated from Medical School-University of Athens, Greece, in 1994, obtaining his specialty title in gastroenterology and hepatology in 2004, along with his PhD from University of Athens in 2007.

-Dr Toumpanakis is leading a NET Clinical Research Group and his main research interests include novel biomarkers and molecular imaging in NETs, mesenteric fibrosis and carcinoid heart disease.
+Prof Toumpanakis is leading a NET clinical research group and his main research interests include novel biomarkers and molecular imaging in NETs, mesenteric fibrosis and carcinoid heart disease.

 Dr Toumpanakis’ LinkedIn profile can be viewed using the following link: https://uk.linkedin.com/in/christos-toumpanakis-16642b38